When should my mammograms begin?

-Most health organizations agree on when breast cancer screening should begin, although the precise timing varies.
+Most health organizations agree on when breast cancer screening should start, although the precise timing varies.

-In 2024 alone, the American Cancer Society estimates that 310,720 new cases of breast cancer will be diagnosed in the United States, and 42,250 people will die of the disease.
+Each year, more than 295,000 women in the United States are diagnosed with breast cancer, and more than 42,000 die of the disease.
 Hands down, mammograms are the best method for early detection, when there are more options for treatment and a better chance of survival.
 And while experts agree that screening is essential, there’s some disagreement among major medical organizations regarding how often to have it done.

 Understanding why the guidelines differ can help you discuss mammography with your healthcare provider (HCP).
 Together, you can make informed choices about screenings.
 Here’s what you should know to make the best decision for you.